nashmonzon/My-Notes/README.md

 ## 💾 Database Setup (SQLite)

-This app uses a local SQLite database.
+This app uses a local SQLite database via better-sqlite3.

-By default, the database file will be created automatically at:
+On first run, if the database file doesn't exist, it will be automatically created at:

 ```bash
 /db/sqlite.db
 ```

-If it doesn't exist, the schema will be initialized automatically using better-sqlite3.
+The schema (table structure) is also created automatically, so no manual setup is required.

+⚠️ This file is ignored via .gitignore and should not be committed to version control.

+## Database

+This project uses a local SQLite database.
+The file `db/notes.db` is created automatically on first run if it doesn't exist.

+There is no need to commit this file.
+Make sure it's ignored in `.gitignore`.

 ## 🧪 Useful Scripts